cloudwishper/AIGC_model_analysis/stable_diffusion_cross_attention/README.md

 # cross attention edit for control

 ### 1. replacement edit
 In order to only change the replaced word region, prompt-to-prompt propsed to use the original attention map to swap with the new attention map (following figure).
-For previous example, the region attend to "squirrel" will attend to 'lion', and the location of the region keep changed.
+For previous example, the region attend to "squirrel" will attend to 'lion', and the location of other region keep unchanged.
 Thats why it can do local replacement edit.

 <img src="pictures/word_swap.jpg" alt="drawing" style="width:200px;"/>